Nov05/kaggle--feedback-prize-ell/README.md

         * `I vs. i`  and `bad punctuation` (for that worse essays usually don't pay attention to the capitalization and punctuation rules), etc., `tf-idf` (a widely used statistical method), etc.
         * and a feature engineered with **fastText**, such as `english score`, to measure how much likely an essay is classified as English (for that essays with lower scores were written by non-native English speakers who tend to use more non-English words), etc.
         * and the output of a state-of-the-art natural language model, in this case, the pre-trained transformer-based DeBERTa-V3-Base model, as a "feature", and feed them into the relatively "traditional" simple machine learning regressors, such as `linear`, `xgboost`, LightGBM (`lgb`), and a 2-layer vanilla neural network (`nn`)
-    * 2 models utilized a fine-tuned custom pre-trained `DeBERTa-V3-Base` model, which consists of the DeBERTa base model, a pooling layer, and one or two fully connected layers.
+    * 2 models each utilized a fine-tuned custom pre-trained **`DeBERTa-V3-Base`** model, which consists of the DeBERTa base model, a pooling layer, and one or two fully connected layers.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;With such a design, different models can be trained, evaluated, tested, and submitted with similar APIs.